sureshram/techguide/scm/Git.md

 git fetch

+## Merging the changes from branch (multitable_15) to master

+# Fetch latest head
+git fetch origin
+# Change to branch and check out the branch code
+git checkout -b multitable_15  origin/multitable_15

+#Merging to master and checkin
+git checkout master  # Checkout the master and switch to it git merge --no-ff multitable_15  #merge branch changes to head git push origin master  # push new head to master

 ## Best Practices

 - The recommended process for working with Apache projects is: one branch per JIRA issue